callzhang/BlurBackgroundView/README.md

 BlurBackgroundView
 ==================

-Simple blur effects category for UIView
+Simple blur effects category for UIViewController

+## Demo

+> Download sample project and see how to use it.

-Usage:
+## Usage:

-1. Embed `BlurBackgroundView.h` and `BlurBackgroundView.m` file into your project
+1. Embed `UIViewController+Blur.h` and `UIViewController+Blur.m` file into your project
 2. Replace `-presentViewController: animated: completion:` with -`presentViewControllerWithBlurBackground: completion:`
 3. Replace `-dismissBlurViewControllerWithCompletionHandler:` with   `-dismissViewControllerAnimated:YES completion:`